MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 Large sessions are treated slightly differently than regular sessions:

-* Contains less information than regular sessions, but are more efficient.
+* Large sessions contain less information than regular sessions, but are more efficient.
-* Supports up to 10,000 members.
+* Large sessions support up to 10,000 members.
 * You cannot subscribe to a large session.
 * There is no automatic inclusion into the recent player lists for members of a large session.

 ## Recent players

-One of the features of Xbox Live is that when Xbox Live players play multiplayer games with new people, after the game they can see those players on their dashboard in the **recent players** list.
+When Xbox Live players play multiplayer games with new people, after the game they can see those players on their dashboard in the **recent players** list.
 If a player had a great experience with a new player in a game, they may want to play with them again, or add them as a friend.
 If they had a poor experience with a player, they may wish to avoid them in the future, and/or report the bad behavior after the game is over.

 With regular sessions, Xbox Live automatically adds players in the same session to the recent players list.
 If you use large sessions however, you must take some extra steps to ensure that the recent player lists are properly populated.